 Cutting the umbilical chord and emerging from a realm of addiction and darkness

-Calgary collective Crack Cloud are a many-headed beast.
+Vancouver collective Crack Cloud are a many-headed beast.
 In their present incarnation there are seven of them, playing various strains of guitars, percussion and synths, but you get the feeling that could change with the wind.
 They could just as soon be a three piece, or a full art-rock orchestra, or just one person on their own with a sample pad.

 “It’s very fluid, people come in and out,” notes singer and drummer Zach Choy.
 “These last few months have really been a means of finding where the collective stands, philosophically, and how to stabilise as a more permanent group of individuals who all resonate with what Crack Cloud is.
 But the seven of us have all been playing live together for a year now more or less.
 In and out.”